-The international community has attempted to shift authority in Afghanistan from traditional leaders and relationships, such as those discussed above, to transparent and effective state institutions.
-That process is proceeding, although with mixed success to date.
-In the context of the July 2011 start of transition to Afghan leadership, some question whether the stated U.S. goal-denying a safehaven for international terrorists in Afghanistan-requires substantial institution-building, while others say Afghanistan will revert to a terrorist haven unless effective governance is well established.
+The international community has attempted to shift authority from traditional leaders and relationships, such as those discussed above, to transparent and effective state institutions.
+That process is proceeding, although far more slowly and less completely than was expected when the Taliban regime fell.
+Some question whether the stated U.S. goal-denying a safehaven for international terrorists in Afghanistan-requires substantial institution-building, while others say Afghanistan will revert to a terrorist haven unless effective governance is well established.